My Local Digital Marketing Agency

 Emblematic

 Emblem logos give gravity and respectability to a brand, often imbuing it with a sense of trustworthiness and tradition.
-You’ll see these kinds of logos used frequently in higher-end brands, like certain automakers.
-But emblems are also popular for schools, and incredibly popular for unique on-trend items, like craft breweries.
+Like certain automakers, you’ll see these logos used frequently in higher-end brands.
+But emblems are also famous for schools and incredibly popular for unique on-trend items, like craft breweries.

 Famous examples include Harvard and Lamborghini.